 Budget.
-The budget is the government's plan for a year.
+The budget is the government's financial plan for a year.
 It is a table/schedule of expenditures, based on either obligations or cash concepts and the corresponding sources of financing, either from revenues, borrowings, or cash drawdown.
 Ultimately, it is a tool that enables government to achieve its development agenda.

 Budget and Financial Accountability Reports (BFARs).
-Harmonized reports on the agencies' actual financial and accomplishment/performance physical for a given period prescribed by the oversight agencies, i.e., DBM and Commission on Audit (COA) effectively report, monitor and/or evaluate agency performance versus plans and targets which shall serve as basis for sound policy decisions.
+Harmonized reports on the agencies' actual financial and physical accomplishment/performance for a given period prescribed by the oversight agencies, i.e., DBM and Commission on Audit (COA) to effectively report, monitor and/or evaluate agency performance versus plans and targets which shall serve as basis for sound policy decisions.

 Budget and Treasury Management System (BTMS).
-A common, modern, integrated, accurate, reliable and secure information system for the public financial management (PFM) operations of the Government of the Philippines (GOP).
-The system will be used to collect and organize government financial information through a central database that supports the following fundamental PFM functions: a) Budget Management; Commitments Management; c) Payments Management; d) Receipts Management; e) Cash Management; f) Property, Plant and Equipment; g) Accounting and Fiscal Reporting; and h) and Obligations Commitments Management.
+An integrated and web-based Financial Management System built on the Information centralized database to support the Public Financial Management (PFM) processes of the Government of the Philippines (GOP).
+The system covers the budget execution and budget utilization phases of the national budget cycle and supports the following PFM functions: a) Budget Management; b) Commitments Management; c) Payments Management; d) Receipts Management; e) Cash Management; f) Debt Management; g) Property, Plant and Equipment (i.e., fixed assets); h) Accounting; and i) Fiscal Reporting.